-All our leaders undertake DBS (formerly known as CRB) checks, and a strict appointment procedure is followed.
-The leader in charge of each section (and many of our other leaders) have undertaken extensive training, covering areas such as Safeguarding, Health & Safety, Challenging Behaviour, etc. The group has clear behaviour policies which are followed, and we follow The Scout Association’s “Young People First” safeguarding procedures.
-A qualified first aider is present for all activities and appropriate first aid equipment is available whether we are in the hall or out and about.
+All our volunteers undertake DBS checks, and a strict appointment procedure is followed.
+All volunteers are also required to keep their safeguarding and safety training up-to-date.
+We follow clear behaviour policies which are followed, as well as The Scouts “Young People First” safeguarding procedures.
+Appropriate first aid equipment is available whether we are in the hall or out and about.

 Scouting encourages young people to take sensible risks in a controlled way.
 Your child will climb trees, light fires and learn to use knives, as well as taking part in a number of adventurous activities.
 We recognise that minor injuries are an inevitable part of childhood, but follow risk assessment and operating procedures to ensure that all activities are as safe as possible.

 What activities do you do?

-We do far too many activities to list – the best way to find out what we get up to is to check out our Facebook page.
+We do far too many activities to list – the best way to find out what we have been up to recently is to check out our Facebook page.